Why is Everything a Struggle with Kids? How to Make Life With Kids Easier

-Imagine being in daycare or school all day, with the sensory show that is, feeling excited to see your parents when they pick you up (high emotions), being driven to soccer practice where you’re stuffed into tights socks and cleats and shin guards further constricting your legs.
+Imagine being in daycare or school all day with the sensory show that environment brings.
+Then imagine feeling excited to see your parents when they pick you up (high emotions) and being driven to soccer practice where you’re stuffed into tights socks and cleats and shin guards that constrict your legs.
 Ugh!
 No thanks!
 Too much!

 In addition, many of the things we have to do each day simply aren’t fun.
 Kids like fun because they haven’t yet learned to be boring adults.

-So, when you’ve got a child who’s overwhelmed and you’re asking them to do things that aren’t fun on a good day, you’ve got a tantrum waiting to happen.
+So, when you’ve got a child who’s overwhelmed and you’re asking them to do things that aren’t fun you’ve got a tantrum waiting to happen.

 Be mindful that all of the demands of life (wake up, eat breakfast, brush teeth, fix hair, get dressed, get out the door – and that’s just the first hour of the day) are especially difficult for new, little brains to process and keep up with.
 Often children need a much slower pace than our busy adult lives will allow them to have.